Ericjev/llm-phishing-detection-benchmark/README.md

 - Gemini 2.5 Flash-Lite

 ## Dataset
-Public multi-source corpus (Enron, SpamAssassin, Nazario, etc.)
+Kaggle dataset that is taken from Public multi-source corpus (Enron, SpamAssassin, Nazario, etc.)
-Stored as ham_spam.xlsx.
+Stored as spam_ham_dataset.xlsx.

 ## How to Run
 1. Create a virtual environment